IrrilevantHappyLlamas/Runnest/README.md

 ## Description
 Developed in the context of the course _CS-305 Software Engineering_ at École polytechinque fédérale de Lausanne (EPFL), Runnest is a native Android running application that combines fitness and social competition.

 Runnest allows you to track your runs showing your performance during and after the effort, but also introduces a multiplayer experience.
-Unlike in other running applications, it allows to engage a real competition with other users by sending challenges to any other runner using the application.
+Unlike other running applications, it allows to engage a real competition with other users by sending challenges to any other runner using the application.
 Once the challenge starts, a split screen view lets the user see the progresses of his opponents towards the winning condition of that particular challenge, creating a competitive and fun experience.

 Runnest ranked 2nd in the course internal competition that saw 16 teams competing with their application.